FusionAuth/fusionauth-site/site/_posts/2020-06-19-using-oauth-and-gatsby.md

 - Add `http://localhost:9000` to the "Authorized request origin URLs".
 - Enter `http://localhost:8000` in the "Logout URL" field.

-You'll also want to store off the "Client Id" and "Client secret" values as you'll need them later.
+You'll also want to save the "Client Id" and "Client secret" values as you'll need them later.

 {% include _image.liquid src="/assets/img/blogs/oauth-gatsby/application-setup.png" alt="FusionAuth configuration options for a Gatsby static site." class="img-fluid" figure=false %}

 You'll also need to create an API key.
 Go to "Settings", then to "API Keys".
-You can create one with adminstrative privileges for the purposes of this tutorial, but for a production application, please follow the principle of least privilege and limit the endpoints available to the key.
-Save that to the same text file as the "Client Id" and "Client secret".
+You may create one with adminstrative privileges for the purposes of this tutorial.
+For a production application, please follow the principle of least privilege and limit the endpoints available to the key.
+Save the API key off as you'll need it later.

 ## Creating a new user
 To test your Gatsby-based login, you'll need to add a new user and register them for your application in FusionAuth.
 From the Users page in FusionAuth, click "+" to add a user.
 Enter an email address and password for your new user and click the save button.